Bodigrim/tasty-bench/README.md

   For GHC ≥ 8.10 consider switching benchmarks to a non-moving garbage collector, because it decreases GC pauses and corresponding noise: `+RTS --nonmoving-gc`.

+* Never compile benchmarks with `-fstatic-argument-transformation`, because it breaks a trick we use to force GHC into reevaluation of the same function application over and over again.

 * If benchmark results look malformed like below, make sure that you are invoking `Test.Tasty.Bench.defaultMain` and not `Test.Tasty.defaultMain` (the difference is `consoleBenchReporter` vs. `consoleTestReporter`):